Doctor of Nurse Anesthesia Practice - PostB

 Angela Mund, CRNA, DNP, Division Director

 Students are educated in all facets of nurse anesthesia practice throughout the perioperative period.
-The first 18 months are primarily online/classroom instruction that supports the students’ acquisition of basic and advanced anesthesia skills necessary for the safe administration of anesthesia.
+The first 18 months are primarily simulation and didactic instruction that supports the students’ acquisition of basic and advanced anesthesia skills necessary for the safe administration of anesthesia.
 Students practice clinical skills using high-fidelity simulation.
 Students are expected to demonstrate professional advocacy through attendance at state and national meetings.
 During the next 18 months, students are immersed in the clinical area where they administer anesthesia to all types of patients and in all types of practice settings.
-Students are evaluated on their ability to integrate didactic knowledge to clinical practice, demonstrate critical thinking skills, and appropriate interventions in patient management.
+Students are evaluated on their ability to integrate didactic knowledge with clinical practice, demonstrate critical thinking skills, and provide appropriate interventions in patient management.
+Development and implementation of a scholarly project as well courses in leadership, business, and health care policy are incorporated throughout the curriculum.

 Through our variety of clinical sites, AFN students have opportunities to administer anesthesia to complicated pediatric and adult patients in a large teaching hospital and to patients of all ages in community hospitals and rural independent CRNA practices.
-Students obtain extensive hands-on clinical experiences in administering many types of regional anesthesia.
+Students obtain extensive hands-on clinical experiences in administering all types of regional anesthesia utilizing the latest in ultrasound technology.
+Students are instructed on the current use of point of care ultrasound (POCUS) to diagnose and manage perioperative patients.

-The DNAP program offers a diverse selection of course work from managing information systems to crisis simulation in anesthesia.
+The DNAP program offers a diverse selection of course work from managing change in healthcare to crisis simulation in anesthesia.

 The objectives of the post-baccalaureate DNAP program are to: